Gata Only: Other territories

-In Europe, Gata only peaked at number one for 11 weeks in Switzerland. and 10 weeks in Luxembourg, as well as peaking atop France, Greece, and Netherlands.
-In the United Kingdom, "Gata Only” debuted at 76 and peaked at 58, charting eighteen total weeks in the country and being the only Latin song to enter the chart in 2024.
-It later received a Silver certification for selling 200.000 units in the U.K. In Spain, the song debuted at 72 and rose to 17 in its second week before peaking at number 3 in its ninth week.
-It would receive a quadruple-platinum certification for selling 240.000 units in the country.
-In Italy, both the original and remix versions of the song separately peaked at number 5, and the song was certified triple platinum for selling 300.000 units in the country, along with a Diamond certification in France (333.333) and a platinum certification in Belgium (40.000).
+In Europe, "Gata Only" peaked atop national charts in France, Greece, Luxembourg, and Switzerland.
+In the United Kingdom, "Gata Only" peaked at 58 on the UK singles chart, charting eighteen total weeks in the country and being the only Latin song to enter the chart in 2024, later receiving a gold certification for selling 400,000 units in the country.
+In Spain, the song debuted at 72 and rose to 17 in its second week before peaking at number 3 in its ninth week.
+It would receive a quintiple-platinum certification for selling 500,000 units in the country.
+In Italy, the song peaked at number 5, and it was certified triple platinum for selling 300,000 units in the country, along with a diamond certification in France and a platinum certification in Belgium.